Para español, haga clic "LANGUAGE (IDIOMA)" en la esquina superior derecha O en el móvil, haga clic en "Menu" y luego en "LANGUAGE (IDIOMA)."

 Thursday, 7/20/23 from 7:00p.m.via Zoom.

-Saturday, 8/05/23 from 12:00p.m.-4:00p.m. at Santa Maria High School Cafeteria.
-RSVP is required, call 805-922-4573 ext.
-1918.
+Saturday, 8/05/23 from 11:30a.m.-3:00p.m. at Santa Maria High School Cafeteria.

 STEM focused curriculum that builds understanding for families on the importance of building a strong foundation in math and science.
 Program covers accessible data related to college and career opportunities in STEM, high school academic track, salary range for all STEM related jobs, and highlights the benefits of supporting their children to pursue STEM related careers.
 STEM is a 4-week program, meets once a week for 75 minute-sessions at 6:30p.m (spring) and 7:00p.m. (summer) via Zoom.
 Program includes fun and interactive strategies for incorporating STEM concepts into everyday life.
 The program includes a graduation ceremony with certificates provided to parents who attend sessions.
 See calendar for specific dates, registration is required.